KitronikLtd/pxt-kitronik-klimate/README.md

 })
 ```

-* show pressure as number
+* read the pressure as a number measured in Pascals

 ```blocks
 basic.forever(() => {